tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-The queer icon of *Aliens*, though, is the female space marine Vasquez, who is tougher than most of the men in her squad in a movie released 27 years before the United States military even let women take on combat roles. <mark>But is she herself queer?</mark> The actress who played her, Jeanette <mark>Goldstein, weighed in on that question in 2016</mark>:
+The queer icon of *Aliens*, though, is the female space marine Vasquez, who is tougher than most of the men in her squad in a movie released 27 years before the United States military even let women take on combat roles. <mark x stat:id="sub-queer">But is she herself queer?</mark> The actress who played her, Jeanette <mark>Goldstein, weighed in on that question in 2016</mark>:

 \[Quote on screen]:
 > "<mark>She's an outsider -- she was just who she was.</mark> <mark>With Vasquez, I never said she was straight or gay, because to her it was nobody's business</mark>.